(Photo by Apple TV+)

 What We Know: In 1984, a post-E.T.
 Drew Barrymore starred in an adaptation of King’s 1980 novel Firestarter, which told the story of a young girl named Charlie born to psychic parents who possesses the ability to control fire with her mind.
 Like E.T., Charlie becomes the target of shady government types who seek to weaponize her unique talent, and of course, things eventually spiral out of control.

 Perhaps partially inspired by the recent popularity of Stranger Things, Universal and horror super-producer Blumhouse announced that they would be bringing a new adaptation of the novel to the big screen with Scott Teems, who worked on the upcoming Halloween sequel Halloween Kills for them, penning the script.
 In December 2019, it was announced that The Vigil’s Keith Thomas would direct.
-In 2020, Zac Efron joined the cast.
+In 2020, Zac Efron joined the cast and it was announced in 20201 that American Horror Story’s Ryan Kiera Armstrong would star.

 What We Know: In 2019, The Expanse’s Thomas Jane and his producing partner Courtney Lauren Penn acquired the long-idling rights to King’s best-selling 2002 novel.
-Back in 2018, Deadline reported that adaptation rights had been optioned by Ashok Amritraj’s Hyde Park Entertainment, which has produced films like Machete, Ghost Rider: Spirit of Vengeance.
-Other attempts had George Romero and then Tobe Hooper attached to direct.
+Jane later announced that Jim Mickle was directing.